AsHkAn-Django/best-blog/README.md

 - **Blog Posts & Comments**
   - Create, update, and manage posts and comments.
   - Nested comment support via DRF and GraphQL.
+  - Sentiment analysis on user feedback to automatically categorize comments as positive, neutral, or negative.

 - **API Support**
   -  **REST API** with Django REST Framework